dwatson62/expenses/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 Currently in a basic mode, can add items and categories, which gets saved in the Mongo database.
-Can delete in-app, but this not yet hooked up to the backend.
+Can delete items and categories.
 Most tests are currently broken while I redo all the specs.

 ## Build & development